tomfyfe85/turtle_power_pizzeria/multi_class_recipe_template.md

 """
-Order#view_basket will return a formatted receipt of items a with the total cost calculated
+X - Order#view_basket will return a formatted receipt of items a with the total cost calculated
 """
 menu = Menu()